The ASC and MSC have released a joint standard for environmentally sustainable and socially responsible seaweed production.

 The Seaweed Standard will use the existing MSC Chain of Custody (CoC) Standard.
 The CoC Standard requires every distributor, processor, and retailer trading in certified seaweed to have traceability systems in place that ensures ASC-MSC certified seaweed is separated from non-certified, and can be fully traced along the supply chain.

-To learn more about how to apply for assessment and become certified against the Chain of Custody standard, read the Get Certified! guide.
+To learn more about how to apply for assessment and become certified, read more about the Chain of Custody Standard.

 Seaweed operations that meet the standard gain the right to sell their products bearing the ASC-MSC label.
 This gives them a public endorsement of their responsible practices, and gives consumers the reassurance that they’re making an ethical purchase.
 Only organisations that have signed a formal written licensing agreement with our licensing team may display the label on their products.